MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 ### To install the Azure Information Protection client by using the .msi installer

-For instructions to deploy the .msi by using Intune, see [Add apps with Microsoft Intune](/intune/deploy-use/add-apps).
-In addition, use the following information that is specific to the .msi installation version of the Azure Information Protection client.
+For central deployment, use the following information that is specific to the .msi installation version of the Azure Information Protection client.

+If you use Intune for your software deployment method, use these instructions together with [Add apps with Microsoft Intune](/intune/deploy-use/add-apps).

 1. Download the .msi version of the Azure Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).